luftaquila/fsk-energymeter/README.md

 ## Troubleshootings

-#### 1. FSK-EEM USB Mass Storage took too much time to be mounted on the PC
+#### 1. FSK-EEM USB Mass Storage takes too long to be mounted on the PC
-FSK-EEM uses the STM32F401, which implements a USB Full Speed PHY.
+The FSK-EEM uses the STM32F401, which implements a USB Full Speed PHY.
 It is decades-old technology with a maximum transfer speed of 12 Mbit/s.
 However, in the real world, the actual speed is around 4 Mbit/s or 0.5 MB/s.

 When you plug the FSK-EEM to your PC, the host(PC) will try to load the FAT table of the SDMMC into its memory.
 Since the FAT32's FAT table is around 8 MB in size, it will take ~20 seconds for the FSK-EEM to be successfully mounted on the host computer.
 This is a hardware limitation in exchange of the lower cost.

 The RTC sync or record delete functions will work immediately regardless of this limit.

 ## LICENSE